blocklessnetwork/blockless-docs/src/pages/run-a-node/register-avs.md

 NODE_BLS_KEY_FILE_HOST=/app/operator_keys/opr.bls.key.json
 ```

-Create the operator configuration file, this will be used on the registration step, and later by the AVS
+Create the operator configuration file `operator.config.yaml`, this will be used in the registration step, and later by the AVS

 ```yaml
 production: false